 How do we work together?

 At our quarterly meetings, we have "show and tell" sessions where group members and other partners present on an agreed topic which is followed by a facilitated discussion and agreed actions.

 We are also currently working on a pilot Skills Exchange project which is designed to develop the non-technical skills of rising stars and broaden and strengthen their local networks.
 This includes a hackathon on which there are more details below.

-To date, the Group's meetings have been kindly hosted by Legal & General, Principality Building Society, the Development Bank of Wales and PwC.
+To date, the Group's meetings have been kindly hosted by Legal & General, Principality Building Society, the Development Bank of Wales, PwC and Motonovo Finance.

 If you’d like to find out more about the Group, or get involved, please contact Rosie Sweetman.